molloy-lab/TREE-QMC/README.md

 Tree of Blobs Options:
 [(--blob)]
-        Compute the tree of blobs directed from the input gene trees [(--store_pvalue)]
+        Compute the tree of blobs from the input gene trees [(--store_pvalue)]
-        Run TREE-QMC and store min p-value found for each branch, then exit [(--3f1a)]
+        Store min p-value found for each branch, then exit [(--3f1a)]
-        Use 3-fix-1-alter search algorithm for minimum p-value [(--iter_limit_blob) <non-negative integer>]
+        Use 3-fix-1-alter algorithm for minimum p-value search [(--iter_limit_blob) <non-negative integer>]
-        Maximum number of iterations for default bipartition search algorithm for min p-value (default: two times the number of taxa squared) Set to 0 to perform exhaustive search for min p-value [(--load_pvalue)]
+        Maximum number of iterations for default (bipartition) search algorithm for min p-value (default: two times the number of taxa squared) Set to 0 to perform exhaustive search for min p-value [(--load_pvalue)]